VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![ROW_acreage](https://github.com/user-attachments/assets/cd87c576-58a5-443e-8a3b-a31288008565)

-*Figure X: ROW acreage displayed by town, as summed for all parcels with a Property Type of ROW_Road, ROW_Rail, or ROW_Trail.
+**Figure X:** *ROW acreage displayed by town, as summed for all parcels with a Property Type of ROW_Road, ROW_Rail, or ROW_Trail.
 Total statewide ROW acreage is 133,150 acres, average per town is 522 acres, maximum is 1,883 acres (Randolph), and minimum is 16 acres (Avery's Gore).*

 ![ROW_zoom](https://github.com/user-attachments/assets/6c4da9a4-2798-4ad9-89b9-ee3a0a5ff5e4)

-*Figure X: Example of parcels with Property Type of ROW_Road (grey), ROW_Rail (red), and ROW_Trail (green) in Ferrisburgh.*
+**Figure X:** *Example of parcels with Property Type of ROW_Road (grey), ROW_Rail (red), and ROW_Trail (green) in Ferrisburgh.*

 ### X.X Acreage Not Counted (Gaps) and Duplicately Counted (Overlaps)
 ![WinooskiTopology_example](https://github.com/user-attachments/assets/c94e43ea-2df6-4d89-9d60-a22c4a7c611b)

-*Figure X: Example of gaps (red) and overlaps (blue) in parcel geometry at municipal boundaries between Winooski and bordering South Burlington, Burlington, and Colchester.
+**Figure X:** *Example of gaps (red) and overlaps (blue) in parcel geometry at municipal boundaries between Winooski and bordering South Burlington, Burlington, and Colchester.
 Black lines repersent town boundaries as reflected in the [town boundary dataset](https://geodata.vermont.gov/datasets/VCGI::vt-data-town-boundaries-1/about) maintained by VCGI.*

 ### X.X Acreage in Common Ownership
 A stacked polygon is a group of identical parcel features (polygons) stacked on top of each other with a different grand list record assigned to each.
 Stacked polygons often represent common ownership parcels like condominiums.

-- There are 27,239 grand list records represented as 3,254 stacked polygons statewide.
+- There are 27,239 grand list records represented as 3,254 stacked polygons statewide
-- Stacked polygons account for 200,457 acres (about 3.5% of the total acres attributed to parcels).
+- Stacked polygons account for 200,457 acres (about 3.5% of the total acres attributed to parcels)

 ![CommonOwnership_statewide](https://github.com/user-attachments/assets/2eecb05d-b610-4d0c-97e0-ab4c7a197e55)

-*Figure X: Common ownership parcels (stacked polygons) statewide.*
+**Figure X:** *Common ownership parcels (stacked polygons) statewide.*

 ![CommonOwnership_Brattleboro](https://github.com/user-attachments/assets/9580c23e-579e-41fe-aa55-b9fc13aa058b)

-*Figure X: Stacked parcels in Brattleboro repersenting a mobile home park.*
+**Figure X:** *Stacked parcels in Brattleboro repersenting a mobile home park.*

 ### X.X Discrepancies in Listed and Mapped Acreage